SoftwareDefinedBuildings/XBOSDocs/mdal.md

 ### Run with Kubernetes

-If you are running Kubernetes on your node/cluster, then you can easily install Pundat by using its Kubernetes file.
+If you are running Kubernetes on your node/cluster, then you can easily install MDAL by using its Kubernetes file.

 Keep in mind that MDAL currently requires a volume mount where the `mdal.yaml` configuration file is stored.
 ```yaml